Green-Digital-Guardians/.github/GreenPaper.md

 -	Construction and installation of the decks, auditoriums, cabins for the observation, enjoyment and stay of the **DGGUARDIANS** during their visits and stays in the GREEN ARK.
 -	Construction of a **NURSERY** – seedbed of native trees – essential to carry out the activities of **TREES PLANTING SESSIONS**.

-## 7. How do I become a “DGGUARDIAN”.
+## 7.	¿How do I become a “DGGUARDIAN”?

 You just have to keep an eye on our community and buy your best NFT on the launch of the **“DGGUARDIAN”** collection launches with which you will show yourself to the **COMMUNITY** as a ***GREEN DIGITAL GUARDIAN OF THE GREEN ARKS OF PLANET EARTH***.

-## 8. Benefits of becoming a “DGGUARDIAN”.
+## 8. Benefits of becoming a “DGGUARDIAN”

 -	You will receive a unique and exclusive NFTs that will give you the mandate to become a **“DGGUARDIAN”**.
 -	The Community of **“DGGUARDIANS”** can visit and enjoy the **GREEN ARK** in protection at the time they want it.